gqrlt1207/CI-CD-test/README.md

 7. security review integration

-    we use SonarQube to perform security scan when we compiling the code using the docker, below is the snippet of that task:
+    I use SonarQube to perform security scan when I compile the code using the docker, below is the snippet from the Dockerfile2:

     RUN mvn sonar:sonar \
       -Dsonar.projectKey=hello \